neil-berg/portfolio/src/posts/2019-03-15-news-flash.md

 1. Click "Add a Project" from the Firebase homepage console and give your database a name
 2. Click the web-app icon (empty HTML tags) and take note of the config object to initialize Firebase with

 Next, we create a new JS file called `base.js` in our `src` directory and import `firebase` and `re-base`.
-From there it's a 3-step process to creating our database and connecting it to React:
+From there it's a 3-step process to create our database and connect it to React:

 1. Use the `initializeApp` method from `firebase` to initialize Firebase.
 Remember those config options from Firebase's webpage?
 Copy that `config` object as the argument to `initializeApp`.
-2. Create an instance of the Firebase database using the `database` instance from `firebase`.
+2. Create an instance of the Firebase database using the `database` method from `firebase`.
 3. Create an instance of the connected database to React (or re-base) using the `createClass` method from `Rebase`.

 **base.js**